Lemoncode/webpack-by-sample/version 4/03 environments/02 css modules/README.md

 ## Prerequisites

 Prerequisites, you will need to have nodejs installed in your computer.
-If you want to follow this step guides you will need to take as starting point sample _01 React_.
+If you want to follow this step guides you will need to take as starting point sample _01 linting_.

 ## steps